 After budgeting for a migration decline in 2018, the 2019 budget predicts an extra 155,000 migrants will arrive on top of what the coalition originally expected.

 The migration announcement will be made at a rally in Sydney alongside former Prime Minister John Howard and re-elected NSW Premier Gladys Berejiklian.

-Disclaimer: the above is a mere extract of a xxxx.
+Disclaimer: the above is a mere extract of a news article.
 The views there expressed might not reflect the views of the Department, the AAT or the courts.
 The law or policies might have changed between the writing and reading of this article.
 The author of this article and Migration Law Updates disclaim any liability for any action (or omission) on their part based on any information provided (or not provided) in this article and are under no obligation to keep the general public nor practitioners informed about the matters discussed in this article or any other matters, or any future changes to any of those matters.
 It is the responsibility of each practitioner to obtain access to primary sources of law and policy by themselves and to carry out their own research and come to their own conclusions on legislation, case law, policies and more.
 This article is not intended for the general public.